amzn/selling-partner-api-samples/use-cases/merchant-fulfillment/README.md

 * [Merchant Fulfillment API v0 reference](https://developer-docs.amazon.com/sp-api/docs/merchant-fulfillment-api-v0-reference)

 ## Solution
-This sample solution consists of the following components:
+This Sample Solution consists of the following components:
 * A [Step Functions](https://aws.amazon.com/step-functions/) state machine with a fully functional Merchant Fulfillment workflow
 * [Lambda](https://aws.amazon.com/lambda/) functions that support each of the steps of the state machine
 * An [SQS](https://aws.amazon.com/sqs/) queue to receive notifications for new or updated Amazon orders